+NASA Exoplanet Archive

-- NASA/IPAC/NExScI Star and Exoplanet Database. - Focused on stars, particularly those harboring exoplanets, or being studied to see if they harbor exoplanets. - Data related to 140,000 bright nearby stars, including all known planet-hosting stars. - Includes Kepler data, and US portal to CoRoT data. - Online tools to work with these data, like the periodogram service. - http://nsted.ipac.caltech.edu/
+- Focused on stars harboring exoplanets, or thought to harbor exoplanets. - Includes Kepler data, and US portal to CoRoT data. - Those of you using Kepler data will get more of an introduction to this as part of your work. - Online tools to work with these data, like the periodogram service. - http://exoplanetarchive.ipac.caltech.edu/

 - Spitzer is both an active mission and no longer an active mission.
-It is in transition to having its entire archive be available through IRSA (next main topic). - Those of you not using Kepler data will be using Spitzer data, so you will get more of an introduction to Spitzer in the context of your programs. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It is the testbed for a new "look and feel" for all of IRSA's holdings, and may strongly influence the rest of IPAC's holdings.
+Its entire archive is available through IRSA (next main topic). - Those of you using Spitzer data will get more of an introduction to Spitzer in the context of your work. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It is the testbed for a new "look and feel" for all of IRSA's holdings, and may strongly influence the rest of IPAC's holdings - like Planck! - (New version released literally days ago...)